 In light of the recent occurrences around the world (the coronavirus included), many have turned to social media for breaking news and important information, but being up-to-date has gradually crossed the line from caution to paranoia as events unfold.

 To avoid anxiety or at least to manage it, it’s helpful to frequently undergo a social media detox.
 This will help protect your mental health and your overall well-being from the waves of toxicity that flies over the internet.
 By consciously controlling the content you feed on, you can create a ‘Zen-like‘ space for yourself and consequently, build walls of defense against negativities.

 What is social media detox?

 Detoxification is the removal of impurities from a living person.
 This is necessary to keep the body healthy as toxins build up regularly.

 Hence, social media detoxification can be said to be an individual’s conscious removal or control of social media use and consumption for a set period of time.
 In biology, detoxification is mostly carried out by the liver, but in the social media space, it is carried out by you.

 Here are a few benefits of implementing social media detox…

-The internet has us relating with a wider range of people but we sometimes ignore the ones closest to us.
+The internet has us relating with a wider range of people that we sometimes ignore those closest to us.
 Some of the loneliest people in real life tend to relate better behind their keypads.
-This stay-at-home season is the right time to drop that phone and bond with loved ones.
-Generally, social media detox helps an individual absorb his immediate environment.
+By implementing regular detox seasons, you get more time to bond with loved ones.

 Social distancing should also include social media.
-This is a great time to clean the house, do laundry, read that book, take that online course and not check Isabella’s page to see her glowing skin and stunning outfits.
+Your detox season is generally a great time to do the things you’ve been procrastinating and ignore the ones that don’t matter.
+Productive tasks like reading a book, taking a course, or even doing your chores are a far better idea than checking Isabella’s page to see how great or ‘fake‘ her life is.
 At the end of the day, you’ll be happy you used your time well by being more productive.